BGYO: 2018–2020: Formation and introduction

-In 2018, ABS-CBN launched the Star Hunt Academy program, a project led by entertainment head Laurenti Dyogi for the purpose of introducing Filipino talents in the international market.
-250 auditionees ranging from ages 16–19 from different places in the Philippines were evaluated, from which the first set of male trainees were selected.
-It was initially planned to debut a 7-member idol boy group, but was minimized to five.
-The final lineup ended with Akira, Gelo, JL, Mikki, and Nate.
-They were trained for two years under Filipino and South Korean mentors from MU Doctor Academy.
-Vocal coach Kitchy Molina and Austrian-native dance coach Mickey Perz were some of the notable Filipino mentors.
+In 2018, ABS-CBN launched the Star Hunt Academy (SHA) program, a project led by entertainment head Laurenti Dyogi to introduce Filipino talent to the international market.
+The first group of male trainees was selected from 250 auditionees aged 16–19 from across the Philippines.
+The group was initially planned to have seven members but was reduced to five.
+The final lineup consisted of Akira, Gelo, JL, Mikki, and Nate.
+The members trained for two years under Filipino and South Korean mentors from MU Doctor Academy.
+Vocal coach Kitchy Molina and Austrian-born dance coach Mickey Perz were among the group's mentors.
+Alongside their studies, Star Hunt Academy placed the trainees under a multidimensional development programme that emphasized discipline and holistic preparation for performance.
+Their pre-debut regimen included three-hour vocal lessons twice a week and six-hour choreography sessions four times a week.
+During the COVID-19 lockdown, training continued, with communication with local and South Korean voice and dance coaches conducted largely through video calls.